PrathameshVK/PythonPrograms/README.md

 # Random-Programs
-Random programs and not-serious-applications written by me.
+Random programs and applications written by me, mostly in python.